-Southern California Edison has finalized the plans to install the 46 workplace charging stations and the plans for ADA accommodations are being reviewed.
-Edison is also preparing the easement document for the Board of Supervisors' approval.
-The work schedule was developed, and the project was scheduled to begin in June 2020; however, delays may occur resulting from COVID-19 impacts.
+Southern California Edison submitted the plans to install the 46 workplace charging stations for permit review.
+Edison was provided an easement for project construction by the Board of Supervisors, and the project is scheduled to begin construction in August 2020; however, delays may occur resulting from COVID-19 impacts.